ScoutLogic

 Should You Conduct Background Checks on Interns?

 The way companies look at interns has changed.
 Once considered little more than free labor, they’re now seen as integral, potential future employers willing to work hard for no money to gain invaluable experience.
-While it’s never a given that an internship will lead to future employment, a successful period does look excellent when a job opening comes up.

 Just because interns are often short-term or entry-level doesn’t mean they won’t have access to sensitive information or be placed in positions of trust.
 Interns, especially those well-thought-of, might operate in much the same way as a full-time employee, meaning that it makes sense that they should face the same level of scrutiny.